 Niger, like other countries in West Africa, has been hard hit by the effects of climate change, and addressing these is a central plank of UNCDF’s commitment in the country.
 Climate change in Niger is evidenced by, among other factors, a reduction in average annual rainfall, combined with limited temporal and geographic distribution when it does occur; increasingly high temperatures; more frequent periods of drought; marked deterioration in soil quality; and greater ecosystem fragility.
 The degradation of land potentially suitable for cultivation and the dependence of the country’s farms on rainfall make Niger extremely vulnerable to random climatic events.

-Drafted in 2013, the National Policy on Climate Change aims, in general terms, to contribute to sustainable development by reducing the negative impacts of climate change.
-Specifically, it aims to strengthen the population’s capacity for adaptation and the resilience of ecological, economic and social systems in relation to climate change, and to incorporate climate change into planning tools for socioeconomic development actions at the national, regional and local levels.
+Drafted in 2013, the National Policy on Climate Change aims to contribute to sustainable development by reducing the negative impacts of climate change.
+Specifically, it seeks to strengthen the population’s capacity for adaptation and the resilience of ecological, economic and social systems in relation to climate change; and to incorporate climate change into planning tools for socioeconomic development actions at the national, regional and local levels.

 Objectives, results and activities

-The aim of LoCAL-Niger is to demonstrate and highlight the role of communes in promoting local climate change adaptation/resilience measures through integrating climate funding in budget transfer mechanisms and planning/allocation of local resources.
+The aim of LoCAL-Niger is to demonstrate and highlight the role of communes in promoting local climate change adaptation/ resilience measures through integrating climate funding in budget transfer mechanisms and the planning and allocation of local resources.
 More specifically, it aims to: